atreyeem99/Orca-manual-notes/README.md

 Newton-Raphson procedure in the next section).
 On the other hand, SOSCF is useful when DIIS gets stuck at some error around ⇠ 0.001 or 0.0001.
 Such cases were the primary motive for the implementation of SOSCF into ORCA.
+# Autostart for orbitals
+Older versions of ORCA always created a new GBW file at the beginning of the run no matter whether a file of the same name existed or perhaps contained orbitals.
+Now, in the case of single-point calculations the program automatically checks if a .gbw file of the same name exists.
+If yes, the program checks if it contains orbitals and all other necessary information for a restart.
+If yes, the variable Guess is set to MORead.
+The existing .gbw file is renamed to BaseName.ges and MOInp is set to this filename.
+If the AutoStart feature is not desired, set AutoStart false in the %scf block or give the keyword !NoAutoStart in the simple input line.
+Note that AutoStart is ignored for geometry optimizations: in this case, using previously converged orbitals contained in a .gbw file (of a di↵erent name) can be achieved via MORead and MOInp.